-Dr. Thomas Renard is Director of ICCT.
-His research focuses on (counter-)terrorism and (counter-)radicalization in Europe.
+Thomas Renard is Director of ICCT.
+His research focuses on (counter-)terrorism and (counter-)radicalisation in Europe.
 His recent research has focused on the evolution of counter-terrorism policy in liberal democracies since 2001, on (returning) foreign fighters, on radicalization in prison and on terrorist recidivism.
 His latest book is The Evolution of Counter-Terrorism since 9/11 (Routledge, September 2021), whereas his research has been published in many journals and think tanks, including: International Affairs, Perspectives on Terrorism, CTC Sentinel, Cambridge Review of International Affairs, ICCT or RUSI.
-He presented his research findings in many policy venues, including the UN Security Council, UN CTED, the Global Counterterrorism Forum (GCTF), or the European Parliament, among others, and his recommendations inform regularly global policy discussions.
+He presented his research findings in many policy venues, including the UN Security Council, UN CTED, the Global Counterterrorism Forum (GCTF), and the European Parliament, among others, and his recommendations regularly inform global policy discussions.
 He also contributes regularly to media worldwide (New York Times, Washington Post, Guardian, BBC, Le Monde).

 All his publications are available at: www.thomasrenard.eu